-Whereclosed functionality auditory output is provided as non-visual access to closed functionality, and where information is displayed on the screen, the ICT should provide auditory information that allows the user to correlate the audio with the information displayed on the screen.
+Where ICT includes closed functionality, and auditory output is provided as non-visual access to closed functionality, and information that is under the control of the ICT is displayed on the screen, the ICT shall provide auditory information that includes all the non-decorative information displayed on the current screen.

-NOTE 1: Many people who are legally blind still have visual ability, and use aspects of the visual display even if it cannot be fully comprehended.
+Note 1: Many people who are blind and partially sighted still have visual ability, and use aspects of the visual display even if it cannot be fully comprehended.
 An audio alternative that is both complete and complementary includes all visual information such as focus or highlighting, so that the audio can be correlated with information that is visible on the screen at any point in time.

+Note 2: The auditory information is intended to allow the user to perform the task(s) currently on the screen.

-NOTE 2: Examples of auditory information that allows the user to correlate the audio with the information displayed on the screen include structure and relationships conveyed through presentation.
+Note 3: Examples of auditory information that allows the user to correlate the audio with the information displayed on the screen include structure and relationships conveyed through presentation.

 5.1.3.4 Speech output user control

-Where closed functionalityspeech outputspeech output is provided as non-visual access to closed functionality, the speech outputspeech output shall be capable of being interrupted and repeated when requested by the user, where permitted by security requirements.
+Where ICT includes closed functionality, and speech output is provided as non-visual access to closed functionality, the speech output shall be capable of being interrupted and repeated when requested by the user, where permitted by security requirements.

+Note 1: Moving the speaking cursor away from an item is a common technique for interrupting the speech and is particularly important when moving from one item and to a different one causing that the new item will be read immediately.
+Moving off and back to an item can be used to cause it to re-read.

-NOTE 1: It is best practice to allow the user to pause speech output rather than just allowing them to interrupt it.
+Note 2: It is best practice to allow the user to pause speech output rather than just allowing them to interrupt it when the speech output is longer than 5 seconds.

-NOTE 2: It is best practice to allow the user to repeat only the most recent portion rather than requiring play to start from the beginning.
+Note 3: It is best practice to allow the user to repeat only the most recent portion rather than requiring play to start from the beginning when the speech output is longer than 5 seconds.

 5.1.3.5 Speech output automatic interruption

-Where closed functionalityspeech outputspeech output is provided as non-visual access to closed functionality, the ICT shall interrupt current speech outputspeech output when a user action occurs and when new speech output speech output begins.
+Where ICT includes closed functionality, and speech output is provided as non-visual access to closed functionality, and the speech output is generated to provide feedback on user interface choices and user actions, the ICT shall interrupt current speech output when a user action occurs and when new speech output begins.

+Note 1: This requirement applies to the speech output provided for non-visual access as feedback for user interface choices and actions, not to any other speech being played by the device.
+If audio is already playing, including audio description as part of playing AV material, it is common to mute or 'duck' the audio (greatly reduce the relative volume of the audio) to allow the accessibility audio to be clearly heard.

-NOTE: Where it is essential that the user hears the entire message, e.g. a safety instruction or warning, the ICT may need to block all user action so that speech is not interrupted.
+Note 2: Where it is essential that the user hears the entire message, e.g. a safety instruction or warning, the ICT may need to block all user action so that speech is not interrupted.

-5.1.3.6 Speech output for non-text content
+5.1.3.6 Auditory output for non-text content

-Where ICT closed functionalitypresents non-text contentnon-text content, the alternative for non-text content shall be presented to users via speech output unless the non-text content is pure decoration or is used only for visual formatting.
-The speech output for non-text content shall follow the guidance for "text alternative" described in WCAG 2.1 [] Success Criterion 1.1.1.
+Where ICT includes closed functionality that presents non-text content other than video, any alternative for non-text content shall be presented to users via auditory output, including speech, unless the non-text content is pure decoration or is used only for visual formatting.

-5.1.3.7 Speech output for video information
+5.1.3.7 Auditory output for video information